Doctor insights on:

 The kidneys are paired organs that lie on either side of the vertebral column.
 Part of their critical functions include the excretion of urine and removal of nitrogenous wastes products from the blood.
 They regulate acid-base, electrolyte, fluid balance and blood pressure.
 Through hormonal signals, the kidneys control the ...Read more

-- Talk to a doctor live online for free
+- Talk to a doctor online

-- What exactly happens when a kidney stone passes out of the kidney?
+- What happens when a kidney bursts?

-- What happens when you pass a kidney stone vomiting?
+- What happens if you pass kidney stones through your stools?

-- What happens after you pass a kidney stone?
+- What happens if you don t pass a kidney stone?